Treffry Viaduct: History

-On its way down, the water was used to power the Carmears incline, by means of a water wheel, 34 feet (10 m) in diameter.
+Above the viaduct was a rail track and below ran the channel containing a leat used to carry water to Fowey Consols and on its way down, the water powered the Carmears incline, via a water wheel.
 This enabled the tramway to work loads up the incline, against gravity.

-The last improvement Joseph Treffry made was a continuation of the railway alongside the canal to Par Harbour, but this was not completed until after his untimely death in 1850.
+The last improvement Joseph Treffry made was a continuation of the railway alongside the canal to Par Harbour, but this was not completed until after his death in 1850.